AdobeDocs/experience-platform.en/help/sources/tutorials/api/explore/ecommerce.md

 ## Inspect the structure of a table

-To inspect the structure of a table from your eCommerce connection, perform a GET request while specifying the path of a table as a query parameter.
+To inspect the structure of a table from your eCommerce connection, perform a GET request while specifying the path of a table within an `object` query parameter.

 **API format**